kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

 Configuration
 -------------

-To configure the module behaviour, you can modify your `eth2-module-params.json` file.
-The full JSON schema that can be passed in is as follows with the defaults ([from here](https://github.com/kurtosis-tech/eth2-merge-kurtosis-module/blob/master/kurtosis-module/impl/module_io/default_params.go) provided (though note that the `//` comments are for explanation purposes and aren't valid JSON so need to be removed):
+To configure the module behaviour, you can modify your `eth2-module-params.yaml` file.
+The full YAML schema that can be passed in is as follows with the defaults ([from here](https://github.com/kurtosis-tech/eth2-merge-kurtosis-module/blob/master/kurtosis-module/impl/module_io/default_params.go) provided:

 You can find the latest Kiln compatible docker images here: https://notes.ethereum.org/@launchpad/kiln